 She recently spent a whole day creating a beautiful vision board.

-My oldest daughter is with us because she broke up with her boyfriend of three years and needed a place to stay.
+My oldest daughter is with us because she ended a long-term relationship and needed a place to stay.
 She is currently transitioning from working for someone else to working for herself.
-She is building an online business, which will become part of her daily routine.
+She is building an online business, which has become a big part of her daily routine.

 The power of having a routine is that it can really help alleviate the melancholy and boredom that can come into play in a situation such as this.
 It guarantees that you’ll always have something to do and provides a backbone for your mental health.
 Having a routine is something I lack, but hope to incorporate successfully in the coming weeks.